Aahan-in-Space/Aahan-in-Space-discord-bot/README.md

 The backup for this bot and collabaration options are done by GitHub in this repo.
 The bot is made of Repl
-This means you can also view the code using this link https://replit.com/@programmerthe/Aahan-in-Space-bot This bot works in my channel's discord server
+This means you can also view the code using this link https://replit.com/@programmerthe/Aahan-in-Space-bot Also please note that I am programmer_the on Repl.
+This bot works in my channel's discord server
 # Licensing
 We at Aahan in Space use the MIT license (recommened by GitHub).